Conceiva/MezzmoKodiPlugin/README.md

 If you are ready to fully enjoy Kodi the easy way, then Mezzmo is probably the solution for you.

+Visit the Mezzmo Kodi addon <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki">Wiki</a> for details on getting started, installation, how it works and much more.

 <br/>

 <b>Sample Mezzmo Kodi addon screenshots</b>